mirrorjs/mirror/README.md

 #### Can I use extra Redux middlewares?

-Yes, speicify them in `mirror.defaults`, learn more from the Docs.
+Yes, specify them in `mirror.defaults`, learn more from the Docs.

 #### Which version of react-router does Mirror use?